PlugShare/slate/source/index.html.md

       <div class="field">score</div>
       <div class="type">optional</div>
     </td>
-    <td>Filter on PlugShare score.
+    <td>Filter on PlugScore.
 Accepts a range from 0.0 to 10.0.
-Will return results greater than or equal to number provided.</td>
+Will return results greater than or equal to the number provided.</td>
   </tr>
 </table>